Best Mattress For Scoliosis

-Your sleeping position and even your mattress play a significant role in your sleep cycle.
+Your sleeping position and even your mattress play a significant role in how much sleep you are getting.

 1. Sleeping Position

 Keep in mind that your sleeping position does not cause scoliosis or worsen the condition.
 However, a proper position will help alleviate your scoliosis pain.
-Which sleeping position is better to adopt depends on your type of scoliosis and the local of the pain.
+Which sleeping position is better depends on your type of scoliosis and the local of the pain.

 Thoracic scoliosis – Your thoracic spine or upper back tends to curve to the right.

 - Most people who suffer from thoracic scoliosis prefer to sleep on their sides.
-Side sleepers would need a more plush surface as compared to back sleepers.
+Side sleepers need a more plush surface compared to back sleepers.
 However, a mattress that is too soft might pull your heavier parts down too low, putting more pressure on your joints.
-A good model has to provide enough support while having these areas cradled.
-To keep your spine aligned when sleeping on your side, tuck a pillow between your legs as well as a flatter one under your upper rib cage (the concave portion).
+A good model has to provide enough support while also cradling the areas where cradling is necessary.

 Lumbar scoliosis – The lumbar area or the lower back of the spine is curved to the left or right.